Wills & Estates

 Your lawyer prepares a power of attorney.
 We strongly recommend that you have a lawyer draft such important documents and not rely on a prepackaged kit for sale or free that you may find online or at an office supply store.
 While you may think you will save a few doillars in doing so, this will not be the case.

-Keep in mind that every province has it's own legislation dealing with Wills and Powers of Attorney and they differ in each province.
-An online Power of Attorney or using one from a relative who had one done in another Province is simply not a good idea.
-These are very imprtant documents that everyone should have, that will impact you and your family directly and they need to be properly drafted.
+Keep in mind that every Province in Canada has its own legislation dealing with Wills and Powers of Attorney.
+These laws differ in each province.
+Using an online Power of Attorney that you find by doing a google search or copying a Power of Attorney that a relative of yours may have had done either in another Province or with their lawyer in this Province is simply not a good idea.
+While these are very important documents that everyone should have.
+These are very important documents that everyone should have.
+These documents will impact you and your family directly and as a result, they need to be properly drafted to ensure that they do what you intend.

 • How Much Does It Cost for a Power of Attorney?